 Historically, stock options have been awarded to key employees, officers and non-employee directors.
 Effective May 2015, the director compensation structure was revised to eliminate the grant of stock options to non-employee directors.
+Additionally, stock options were not awarded during the year ended October 31, 2018.
 Key employee and officer stock options typically vest ratably over a three-year period with service and continued employment as the vesting conditions.
 Our stock options may be exercised up to a maximum of ten years from the date of grant.
 The fair value of the stock options is determined on the grant date and expensed over the vesting period resulting in an increase in additional paid-in-capital.